Chase & Hyatt Launch New World of Hyatt Business Credit Card

 The Chase World of Hyatt Business Credit Card has an annual fee of $199.

-Click Here to learn more about the World of Hyatt Business Credit Card
+Why the World of Hyatt Business Card is Worth It

-Outside of the huge 60,000-point welcome offer bonus, holding this card is all about earning Hyatt's elite status.
+Aside from the huge 60,000-point welcome offer bonus, holding this card is all about earning Hyatt's elite status.
 Sure, many of the benefits on the card are solid.
-But arguably, if earning Hyatt points is your ultimate goal, you can get a better return on some of your business spending with the Chase Ink Business Preferred℠ Credit Card.
+But arguably, if earning Hyatt points is your ultimate goal, you can get a better return on some of your business spending with the *chase ink preferred*.

-This card technically earns Chase Ultimate Rewards points.
-But Hyatt is a Chase Transfer partner.
-And if you have the Chase Ink Business Preferred Card (or even one of the Sapphire personal cards), you could transfer those points directly into your world of Hyatt account on a 1:1 basis (1 Chase point equals 1 Hyatt point).
+The Ink Preferred Card technically earns Chase Ultimate Rewards points.
+But Hyatt is a Chase Transfer partner – meaning you could transfer those points directly into your world of Hyatt account on a 1:1 basis (1 Chase point equals 1 Hyatt point).

 With an annual fee of only $95, the Chase Ink Preferred is also a more economical option.
-But as mentioned, what these cards won't provide is a way to spend your way to Hyatt's Globalist elite status.
+But what these cards won't provide is automatic Hyatt Discoverist status … and a way to spend your way to Hyatt's top Globalist elite status.

-Though the World of Hyatt Business Credit Card has a $199 annual fee, if you regularly stay at Hyatt hotels, you can recoup up to $100 of that pretty easily with the $100 of Hyatt credit benefit – at least starting in your second year with the card.
+Though the World of Hyatt Business Credit Card has a $199 annual fee, if you regularly stay at Hyatt hotels, you can recoup up to $100 of that easily with the $100 Hyatt credit benefit starting in your second year with the card.

 Who is Eligible to Open the World of Hyatt Business Credit Card?

-Also, if you already hold the personal World of Hyatt Credit Card, there is no restriction that would bar you from also getting the World of Hyatt Business Credit Card.
+If you already hold the personal World of Hyatt credit card, no worries.
+There is no restriction that would bar you from also getting the World of Hyatt Business Credit Card.

 Using World of Hyatt Points